Umbrellas serve an important purpose to people. Apart from protecting them from the heat of the sun, they also keep them dry when it rains.

 Basically, there are two colors of umbrella you can use when shooting.
 These are the black/silver and white, each with its own purpose.

 A white umbrella is normally best to use for indoor photography.
 This needs to be open when using it to achieve a softer glow.
 To use it, you have to shoot light directly through the umbrella for a softer appearance.

 There are also other techniques that you should keep in mind.
-To get rid of shadowing, for instance, you need to angle your light.
-What you have to do is to put the umbrella in a position that will put the shadow behind your subject.
+To get rid of shadows, for instance, you need to angle your light.
+Put the umbrella in a position that will put the shadow behind your subject.
 This tactic is usually best for shooting portraits.

 The black/silver umbrella, on the other hand, is utilized to brighten your subject.
-This is not just pure black as it’s a combination of black on the outside and silver on the inside.
-What you do with this type of umbrella is direct light on the silver or inner part of the tool so that it brightens your subject.
+This is not just pure black; it’s a combination of black on the outside and silver on the inside.
+This type of umbrella directs light on the silver or inner part of the tool so that it brightens a subject.
 Take note that despite light directed on the subject, the umbrella helps in preventing a washed out image.

-It’s important to note that for those of you who want to be more creative in their images, just using the built-in flash may not be a good idea.
-The reason is that it can create shadows and can make your subject a bit one-dimensional.
-But if you try to move the light source away from your subject and use an umbrella or any other type of diffuser, you can create softer light and achieve a clearer photo.
+It’s important to note that for those of you who want to be more creative in your images, just using the built-in flash may not be a good idea; it can create shadows and can make your subject a bit one-dimensional.
+But if you move the light source away from your subject and use an umbrella or any other type of diffuser, you can create softer light and achieve a clearer photo.

 Keep in mind that the size of the subject and the source of light affects the harshness of the shadows.
-In other words, a harsh light is the result of a small subject and a small light source while a big lightsource will provide softer light to your subject.
+In other words, a harsh light is the result of a small light source, while a big light source will provide softer light on your subject.

-If you’re after energy efficiency, you can use LEDs and flourescents.
+If you’re after energy efficiency, you can use LEDs and fluorescents.
 They are great alternatives to the hot lights and are ideal for HD video and digital stills.